 I then found myself faced with the choice of what to do with the day job I had long been railing against.
 Should I quit cold turkey and invest all my time in Personality Junkie?
 This was, after all, what I’d been striving for over a decade.
 My other option was to start incrementally scaling back my day job and observing how I felt at each stage along the way.
 While part of me saw this as playing it too safe, another part of me sensed that, as much as I didn’t want to admit it, my day job might actually be helping rather than hindering my creative productivity.

-Since I wasn’t in a rush, I decided to try the second option and gradually scaled back my hours until concluding that 25-30 hours a week seemed to be the “sweet spot.”
+Since I wasn’t in a rush, I decided to try the second option and gradually scaled back my hours until concluding that roughly 20 hours a week seemed to be my “sweet spot.”
 Currently, I’m essentially splitting my time between my day job and the creative enterprise that is this website.
 While not ruling out the possibility of changing this arrangement in the future, I honestly believe I’m happier with my day job than I would be without it.
 I’ll now offer some reasons for why this is the case, trusting that other artists and creators might benefit from hearing my experiences and insights.

 The Value of Variety (& Day Jobs)